pdfmm/pdfmm/README.md

 ## TODO

-There's a TODO [list](https://github.com/pdfmm/pdfmm/wiki/TODO) and a list of planned [tasks](https://github.com/pdfmm/pdfmm/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) in the issue tracker.
+There's a [TODO](https://github.com/pdfmm/pdfmm/wiki/TODO) list in the wiki and a list of planned [tasks](https://github.com/pdfmm/pdfmm/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) in the issue tracker.